payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/index.md

 ## Step 3: Check the PayU Response

 1. Check the response for the status of the transaction.
 The response for each scenario is specified in [Step 2](#step-2-post-payment-to-payu).
-2. Verify the authenticity of the hash value before accepting or rejecting the invoice order.
-For more information, refer to [Generate Hash](doc:hashing-request-and-response)

 ***